jwagrunner/internet-draft/draft-wagner-tls-keysharepqc.md

 Thank you as well to Martin Thomson and David Schinazi, as their Internet Draft template was used to generate this document, before the authors' information was added.
 The authors also want to thank the contributors of the kramdown-rfc GitHub repository, as their examples helped with the format of the figures, references, and authors' information presented in this document.
 Thank you also to Joyce Reynolds and Robert Braden, as their Internet Draft [JR04] was helpful as a guide on how to write the citations in this document (i.e., using citation brackets with author's initials, year, etc.).

-Using Extended Key Update mechanism for transferring large key shares was proposed by Johm Mattsson.
+Using Extended Key Update mechanism for transferring large key shares was proposed by John Mattsson.

 --- back